-A will sets out who is to benefit from your property and possessions (your estate) after your death.
-There are many good reasons to make a will:
+A Will sets out who is to benefit from your property and possessions (your estate) after your death.
+There are many good reasons to make a Will:

-- you can decide how your assets are shared - if you don't have a will, the law says who gets what

-- if you're an unmarried couple

-(whether or not it's a same-sex

-relationship), you can make sure your

-partner is provided for

-- if you're divorced, you can decide whether to leave anything to your former partner - you can make sure you don't pay more Inheritance Tax than necessary
+- you can decide how your assets are shared if you don't have a Will, the law says who gets what - if you're an unmarried couple (whether or not it's a samesex relationship), you can make sure your partner is provided for - if you're divorced, you can decide whether to leave anything to your former partner - you can make sure you don't pay more inheritance tax than necessary

-Before you write your will, it's a good idea to think about what you want included in it.
+Before you write a Will, it's a good idea to think about what you want included in it.

 You should consider:

-- how much money and what property and possessions you have - who you want to benefit from your will - who should look after any children under 18 years of age - who is going to sort out your estate and carry out your wishes after your death (your executor)
+- how much money and what property and possessions you have - who you want to benefit from your Will - · who should look after any children under 18 years of age - who is going to sort out your estate and carry out your wishes after your death (your executor)